vncsmyrnk/shell-utils/README.md

 util git checkout-pr # this will execute an script named checkout-pr.sh
                      # in your $HOME/.config/util/git directory

+u git # considering a `checkout-pr.*` script exists in the directory
+      # a "commands available" section will be displayed.
+A comment
+      # starting with "help" will be printed if present on the script
 ```

 The `util` command accepts a name argument, representing the script to execute from `$HOME/.config/util/scripts`.
 Any additional arguments are seamlessly passed to the specified script.